-Over time, our skin reacts to ageing and climatic elements, particularly the sun.
-Years of muscle actions like frowning and squinting eventually results in frown lines, forehead lines and crow’s feet around the eyes.
+Over time, our skin reacts to aging and climatic elements, particularly the sun.
+Years of muscle actions like frowning and squinting eventually result in frown lines, forehead lines, and crow’s feet around the eyes.
 These lines can give us a tired or angry appearance on any given day.
-There are simple non-surgical techniques to relax our muscles and help smooth out facial lines and wrinkles, and one of these are dermal fillers.
+There are simple non-surgical techniques to relax our muscles and help smooth out facial lines and wrinkles, and one of these is dermal fillers.

 1. How do dermal fillers work?

-For a fraction than what traditional facelift costs, dermal fillers can help fill facial hollows, enhance shallow contours, and soften facial lines and wrinkles.
-It should not be confused with one particular antiwrinkle injection which is made out of an attenuated toxin, because dermal fillers does not stop muscle movement, rather it provides a plumping and smoothing effect.
+For a fraction of what traditional facelift costs, dermal fillers can help fill facial hollows, enhance shallow contours, and soften facial lines and wrinkles.
+It should not be confused with one particular anti-wrinkle injection which is made out of an attenuated toxin, because dermal fillers do not stop muscle movement, rather it provides a plumping and smoothing effect.

 2. Who are the right candidates for dermal fillers?

 Any adult who is clinically advised to benefit from this is allowed to have the procedure done.
 However, anybody who experienced an allergic reaction to dermal fillers should avoid getting it to also prevent untoward reactions.
 It is also contraindicated in pregnant and breastfeeding mothers.

 3. Are there different dermal filler injections?

 Yes, there is a range of dermal fillers available on the market today.
 The length of their effects ranges from temporary to those that provide permanent results.
 They also act on different levels to meet the different needs of each patient.
 You can discuss this more with your doctor or practitioner to see which ones would best suit your specific needs.